Pseudo-magnetic Fields and Effective Dynamics in Strained Honeycomb Structures: Introduction

 \section{Introduction}

 Graphene has attracted growing interest across many scientific fields because of its remarkable transport properties \cite{haldane2008photonic,hsu2016tci,neto2009graphene,wallace1947band}, originating from conical band crossings, termed ``Dirac points", in its band structure.
 It is well understood that these conical points are protected by honeycomb symmetry, which has motivated studies of artificial graphene, namely quantum-mechanical, photonic, and phononic analogs of graphene.
 A rigorous mathematical analysis of honeycomb structures was initiated in \cite{fefferman2012honeycomb}, where Fefferman and Weinstein proved the generic existence of Dirac points in honeycomb media.
 These results were later extended to general elliptic operators \cite{lee2019elliptic} and to the sub-wavelength regime \cite{ammari2020honeycomb}.
-One of the most important facts is that electrons behave as two-dimensional massless Dirac fermions in honeycomb media \cite{ablowitz2009conical}, and later studies in wave-packet dynamics justify the use of mass-less Dirac equation, see \cite{fefferman2014wave} for electrons, \cite{lee2019elliptic} for photonics, and \cite{ammari2020highfrequency,ammari2024wavepackets} for phononics in sub-wavelength regime.
+One of the most important facts is that electrons behave as two-dimensional massless Dirac fermions in honeycomb media \cite{ablowitz2009conical}, and later studies in wave-packet dynamics justify the use of massless Dirac equations; see \cite{fefferman2014wave} for electrons, \cite{lee2019elliptic} for photonics, \cite{ammari2020highfrequency,ammari2024wavepackets} for phononics in the sub-wavelength regime, \cite{arbunich2016rigorous,xie2021wave} for nonlinear problems, and \cite{watson2018wavepackets} for inhomogeneous periodic media.
 These significant behaviors have prompted a wide range of applications.

+A particularly striking way of manipulating Dirac waves is through strain.
+It is well understood that a nonuniform strain applied to a honeycomb structure can induce pseudo-magnetic fields near the Dirac points \cite{guinea2010strain,levy2010pseudomagnetic,manes2013generalized,amorim2016strains}.
+The associated pseudo-magnetic field is not a real magnetic field: it acts with opposite signs at the two time-reversal-related Dirac points and therefore preserves time-reversal symmetry \cite{hsu2020nanoscale}.
+Notably, such pseudo-magnetic fields can have remarkably large field strengths, and can be designed to be uniform on sufficiently large regions, resulting in highly degenerate pseudo-Landau levels; see \cite{guglielmon2021landau}, where the relation between the induced pseudo-magnetic fields and the imposed strain is computed explicitly.
+Representative honeycomb and strained honeycomb structures are shown in \Cref{fig:honeycombStructure,fig:strainedHoneycombStructure}.